Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 • chronic relapsing– in the presence of periodic exacerbations of bartholinitis.

 Bartholinitis begins with a slight inflammation and can progress significantly in just a few hours.
-Depending on this, the stages are distinguished:
+Depending on this, stages are distinguished:

 Symptoms of bartholinitis in women